TYAMA Exhibition Melbourne

-Like a film soundtrack, the music was designed to bring together different emotional tones into a cohesive ‘voice’ of the immersive exhibition.
+Like a film soundtrack, the music was designed to bring together different emotional tones into a cohesive ‘voice’ of the TYAMA exhibition.
 Each piece in the collection could be constructed and deconstructed throughout the exhibition; a simple theme introduced in the Orientation Room returning as the main theme for the Whale Space.

 Natural soundscapes play a crucial role in developing a sense of place, helping to situate audiences on Country.
 Real-world animal recordings and spoken voice bring depth to the aural experience.
-Visitors are given the chance to hear as animals hear, while layers of human sound co-exist with animal recordings, breathing life into the First Nations perspective that humans are not separate from but one with nature.
+Visitors to Melbourne Museum are given the chance to hear as animals hear, while layers of human sound co-exist with animal recordings, breathing life into the First Nations perspective that humans are not separate from but one with nature.

-In crafting the TYAMA immersive exhibition, we had the chance to create a truly industry-leading piece of work: one that harnesses the power of the physical object and the magic of the digital environment.
+In crafting the TYAMA Melbourne Museum exhibition, we had the chance to create a truly industry-leading piece of work: one that harnesses the power of the physical object and the magic of the digital environment.
 It can be all too easy to assume that physical objects have no place within an immersive environment.
 But this isn’t the case.
 In the context of a museum exhibition, meaning-making is a central tenet of experience.
 Indeed, an unsatisfying search for meaning could be just as detrimental to our visitor experience as the potential of breaking immersion.

 To realise this ambition, we integrated collection objects into each of our immersive spaces, accompanied by graphical illustrations and whispered narration to aid in meaning-making.
 In doing so, we were able to more fully realise the idea of ‘embodied experience’ – catering for both sensory and cerebral engagement.
 Indeed, we trust our visitors with the opportunity to seek, find and discuss layers of meaning within and throughout the interactive experience.